JDubbTX/OpenIBMi/src/posts/2023-12-14-Node-Red-Kafka.md

 ## Adding the ODBC Node

-None of the built-in nodes in the pallete allow an ODBC connection, so we need to install more nodes into our pallete from the open source community.
+None of the built-in nodes in the palette allow an ODBC connection, so we need to install more nodes into our palette from the open source community.

 The steps are: